mattphillips/mattphillips/README.md

  - 📢 Building in public
  - 🧑‍🚀 Career advice

-I especially am passionate about writing maintainable, scalable and testable code with Typescript, Jest and Functional Programming.
+Or wanna chat?
+My DMs are always open 😊.

-Want to read my thoughts on the above then check out my [blog](https://mattphillips.io) or wanna chat?
-My DMs are always open 😊
+If you want to help support my work then please consider sponsoring me on [GitHub](https://github.com/sponsors/mattphillips).

 ## What I work on